Abdisalam-Badel/SECSHSD/README.md

-This repository is the official repository of:  [Coming soon](https://arxiv.org/xxx/xx).
+This repository is the official repository of:  [Our paper will appear, later](https://arxiv.org/xxx/xx).

 >📋  Overall Architecture:
 <img src="assets/MMSA11.jpg" width=700>